MitchGuthrie/Ping-Pong-Project---SW/README.md

 # Ping-Pong-Project

-HOW TO RUN: Run the Game.java (in game package)
+HOW TO RUN: Run the Game.java (in game package), then click on game screen to activate movement

 Overview of goals and background: